thomasaimondy/SBP/notebooks/README.md

 # Notebooks
-There files are used for drawing figures in the paper.
+These files are used for drawing figures in the paper.